-Use of resources assessments aim to improve understanding of how effectively NHS trusts are using their resources to provide high-quality, efficient and sustainable care for patients.
+Use of resources assessments were developed to improve understanding of how effectively NHS trusts are using their resources to provide high-quality, efficient and sustainable care for patients.
 This includes their finances, workforce, estates and facilities, technology and procurement.
+The Use of Resources assessment only applies to non-specialist acute trusts.